fiduswriter/simple-datatables/columns.md

 });
 ```

-> Note: You can use the same properties in your markup.
+You can use the same properties in your markup.
 Just add the property to the `th` element as a `data-{property}` attribute:

 ```html
 <table>